-If you are considering divorce or have been served with divorce papers, you no doubt have many questions about how to proceed with these disclosure steps to make sure things are dealt with fairly.
+If you are considering divorce or have been served with divorce papers, you undoubtedly have many questions about how to proceed with these disclosure steps to make sure things are dealt with fairly.
 At SAM LAW OFFICE, LLC, we aim to provide caring, personalized support and encouragement.
 We can help get your divorce case underway with proper attention to key issues such as mandatory disclosure.
-We serve Chicago and the surrounding areas and offer a free initial consultation to discuss these technical and important issues.
+We offer a free initial consultation to discuss these technical and important issues.

 To fulfill the mandatory disclosure rule, clients must fill out a specific form provided by the court.
 It is usually required of both spouses.
-Despite instructions provided by the court on how to fulfill the requirement of mandatory disclosure, many people find the process burdensome and perplexing.
+Despite instructions provided by the court on fulfilling the requirement of mandatory disclosure, many people find the process burdensome and perplexing.
 An experienced family law attorney can be of great assistance.

 Attorney Susan A. Marks has a great deal of experience finding hidden assets and advising clients in other matters pertaining to mandatory disclosure.
 She knows what to look for and understands that a client’s primary concern is to ensure fairness in asset division and, in some cases, alimony provisions of a divorce.

-If you would like to receive legal care that considers your emotional, financial and personal needs in your divorce case, contact our Rolling Meadows divorce attorney at SAM LAW OFFICE, LLC, by phone at 847-255-9925 or toll free at 877-286-8180, or by email, for a free initial consultation.
+If you would like to receive legal care that considers your emotional, financial and personal needs in your divorce case, contact our divorce attorney at SAM LAW OFFICE, LLC, by phone at 847-255-9925 or toll-free at 877-286-8180, or by email, for a free initial consultation.